This Spicy Sweet Potato and Lentil Soup with gentle warming spices, red peppers and coconut milk is nourishing, hearty and delicious.

 Serve with crusty bread for a filling, healthy and nutritious lunch or supper.
 It’s also vegan, dairy and gluten free.

 I can’t believe we’re already at that time of year when our minds (and stomachs) turn to warming, comforting foods such as slow cooked beef casseroles, creamy pasta bakes and warming, nourishing soups.

 There’s nothing like a good bowl of soup to make you feel better.
-When I’m bunged up with a cold and feeling rubbish, I tend to take the all the veg that’s sitting in my fridge drawer and turn it into soup.
+When I’m bunged up with a cold and feeling rubbish, I tend to take all the veg that’s sitting in my fridge drawer and turn it into soup.

-This sweet potato soup with lentils, red pepper and creamy coconut milk is the result of my many kitchen experiments.
+This sweet potato soup with lentils, spices, red pepper and creamy coconut milk is the result of my many kitchen experiments.
 Sweet potatoes add an earthy sweetness, ground cumin and crushed chillies provide a little spice and a small amount of coconut milk adds creaminess.
 It’s so delicious and perfect for chilly Autumn days.